ColinKennedy/ways/docs/why.rst

 possible Context for whatever information you do give it.
 If the information was a string like in our example and the string matches a Context's mapping, this guess will always be correct.
-So even though all we have is a path to some sequence on disk, Ways gets the right Context and the right Asset for us and we don't have to care about the path's structure and just "publish" like normal.
+So even though all we have is a path to some sequence on disk, Ways gets the right Context and the right Asset for us, letting us publish like normal, no problem.

-Both plugins, "sequence_bit" and "houdini_rendered_plugin" share the same root hierarchy, "job/shot/element".
-That root hierarchy has a "publish" action defined so its child hierarchies also get the same Action.
+Both plugins, "sequence_bit" and "houdini_rendered_plugin" share the same hierarchy, "job/shot/element".
+That hierarchy has a "publish" Action defined so all hierachies that use "job/shot/element" also get the "publish" Action.

-Our new edit was only 5 extra lines in the config file and nothing else needed to be changed to support that other developer's tools.
+The procedural method of solving this problem got overly complicated and difficult to read and maintain.
+In Ways, the change was 5 extra lines in the config file to support that other developer's tools.

 Split Deployment